dsomleff/data-structures-js/my_own/graphs/README.md

 ---
 ### Basic Searches
 BFS and DFS still exist on a graph, and they are virtually no different from the tree. <br>
+- Better for near the top.
+Find neighbours.
+- Uses queue
+- FB, Linkedin. <br><br>
-BFS uses a queue and DFS uses stack.
+BFS uses a queue and DFS uses stack.<br>
+- Better find things far away
+- Uses stack
+- Chess game

 ---